Language and Culture Winter Program

 Work with a partner to choose an interesting topic, research it, and create and present an interesting display in a poster format.

-Gain a deeper understanding of your rights and responsibilities as a global citizen and will explore key concepts, such as diversity and privilege.
+Gain a deeper understanding of your rights and responsibilities as a global citizen and explore key concepts, such as diversity and privilege.

 Increase your understanding of healthy eating, exercise and maintaining a healthy mind, while expanding your English vocabulary.